Rss

 Well that kinda wraps it all up.
 I hope that you enjoyed the article.
 If you would like to add some extra infos that you think would be beneficial for the article feel free to comment below, we will gladly share it with the rest of the world!
 Or if you just want to share your anecdote, again feel free to comment!

-Finding the tightest hardware MIDI sequencer among a dozen (measurement tests)
+Finding the tightest MIDI sequencer among a dozen (measurement tests)

 Hardware MIDI sequencers have a rich history rooted in the evolution of electronic music technology.
 MIDI, or Musical Instrument Digital Interface, was introduced in the early 1980s as a standardized protocol for electronic musical instruments to communicate with each other.